 Compared to other animals, parrots live long lives and age slowly.
 However, they won’t look and behave the same way for their entire lives.
 Instead, many signs give away that your parrot is advancing in years.

 As your parrot grows older, you must monitor its health.
-Aging parrots are prone to a range of health conditions, including cataracts, bacterial infections, and renal failure.
+Aging parrots are prone to a range of health conditions, including cataracts and renal failure.

 How Do Parrots Age?

 The average lifespan of parrots varies widely depending on the species.
 Smaller parrots, like budgies, live for 5-8 years.
 Some of the larger parrot species can live for 80+ years.

 The rate at which the bodies of large parrots age is similar to the average human, going through the juvenile, middle, and senior stages of life.
 While these stages match our own, parrots reach adulthood much sooner because it gives them a higher chance of surviving in the wild.